complikatyed/musicHistory/README.md

 Instructions and criteria for each phase of the project can be found here: [Requirements](https://github.com/complikatyed/musicHistory/blob/master/requirements.md)

-You might also enjoy reading my [Lessons Learned](https://github.com/complikatyed/musicHistory/blob/master/lessons.md) page.
+You might also enjoy my [Lessons Learned](https://github.com/complikatyed/musicHistory/blob/master/lessons.md) page.

 ## How to run it